What to Pack for Your Cruise

-Aside from your personal belongings, Norwegian Cruise Line provides just about everything you need to make the most of your cruise holiday, from food and entertainment to shopping and onboard activities.
+Aside from your personal belongings, Norwegian Cruise Line provides just about everything you need to make the most of your cruise vacation, from food and entertainment to shopping and onboard activities.
 But it's always important to prepare for anything and everything when planning a cruise on the high seas.
-Unlike holidays on land, if you forget something, it's not super easy to swing by a store to pick up what you need.
+Unlike vacations on land, if you forget something, it's not super easy to swing by a store to pick up what you need.

 If you're like a lot of people, packing for your first cruise is both an exciting and daunting task.
 Heck, even seasoned cruisers often find it hard to decide exactly what to pack for a cruise.
 Where do you even begin?
 Do you need formal wear?
 Is one pair of shoes enough?
 Don't fret.
 It's a lot simpler than you think to pull together the essentials without going overboard — pun intended.
 Keep reading to learn helpful cruising tips and tricks and to find out what to pack for your first cruise.

 - Casual Clothing

 - Bathing suits

 - Light sweater

 - Footwear Options

 - Flip Flops